Danyanne/personal-site/content/contact.md

-Free feel to contact me on:
+Free feel to contact me on linkedin: www.linkedin.com/in/daniel-quarterdot